-Assets and liabilities of entities for which the functional currency other than the U.S. dollar are translated into U.S. dollars using the exchange rates in effect at the balance sheet date result in translation adjustments that are reflected in the Accumulated Other Comprehensive Loss in the Shareholders' Deficiency in "Part II - Item 8. - Financial Statements and Supplementary Data - Consolidated Balance Sheets" in the Form 10-K and in "Part I - Item 1. - Financial Statements - Condensed Consolidated Balance Sheets" in the Form 10-Q, which are incorporated herein by reference.
-We had foreign currency translation loss of \$4 million during the three months ended March 31, 2021, foreign currency translation loss of \$38 million during the Successor Period in 2019 and \$52 million in Predecessor Period during 2019.
+Assets and liabilities of entities for which the functional currency other than the U.S. dollar are translated into U.S. dollars using the exchange rates in effect at the balance sheet date result in translation adjustments that are reflected in the Accumulated Other Comprehensive Loss in the Shareholders' Deficiency in "Part II - Item 8. - Financial Statements and Supplementary Data - Consolidated Balance Sheets" in the Form 10-K, which is incorporated herein by reference.
+We had foreign currency translation loss of \$38 million during the Successor Period in 2020, foreign currency translation income of \$7 million in the Successor Period in 2019 and \$52 million in Predecessor Period during 2019.